B.A., Colgate University

 District of Columbia

-N. Alfred Pasternak, a founding shareholder of the firm, is an authority on tax and estate planning.
-As a tax lawyer and a certified public accountant, he provides valuable expertise for clients seeking to transfer their assets while minimizing state and federal tax burdens.
+N. Alfred Pasternak, a founding shareholder of the firm, retired at the beginning of 2020.
+As a tax lawyer and a certified public accountant, he provided valuable expertise to clients seeking to transfer their assets while minimizing state and federal tax burdens.

 Among other honors and distinctions, Al is a fellow of the American College of Trust and Estate Counsel, a highly selective national organization that brings together the top trusts and estates lawyers in the nation.
 He is an Accredited Estate Planner, a fellow of the Maryland Bar Foundation, and received the Tax Excellence Award from the Section of Taxation of the Maryland State Bar Association.